dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Gloomshard.md

 A tiny fragment of a gemstone found only in the darkest of caves.

-Can be sold: True

-Sell Price: 3 Mews

-Sell Price: 10 Mole Cash
+## main properties

 Rarity: Common

+Item uid: Gloomshard

 Sorting priority: 12623

-Item uid: Gloomshard
+## economics

+Sell value: 3 Mews, 10 Mole Cash

 # Gift guide